 Click here for more information on the PERM process.

-FordMurray attorneys work with colleges and universities across the United States to help craft immigration strategies that build an international faculty and student body.
+FordMurray attorneys work with colleges and universities across the US to help craft immigration strategies that build an international faculty and student body.
 Our comprehensive services also include SEVP certification and compliance programs, and expert counsel on student visas.
-We offer complimentary consultations, and are always happy to help.
+Additionally, We offer complimentary consultations, and are always happy to help.